Kubernetes log monitoring

 Control log ingest with Kubernetes metadata

 You can configure log ingestion rules in Dynatrace to control which logs should be collected from your Kubernetes environment.
-The rules leverage Kubernetes metadata and other common log entry attributes to determine which logs are to be ingested.
+The rules leverage Kubernetes metadata and other common log entry attributes, such as the Kubernetes namespace name, to determine which logs are to be ingested.
 The standard log processing features from OneAgent, including sensitive data masking, timestamp configuration, log boundary definition, and automatic enrichment of log records, are also available for Kubernetes logs.

-See Stream Kubernetes logs with OneAgent Log Module for a detailed description, use cases, and REST API examples.
+See Stream Kubernetes logs with Dynatrace Log Module for a detailed description, use cases, and REST API examples.